The 20 Best Melanoma Doctors in Canada

 Montreal, QC, CA

-Ivan Litvinov practices in Montreal, Canada.
+Ivan Litvinov practices practicing medicine in Montreal, Canada.
 Mr. Litvinov is rated as a Distinguished expert by MediFind in the treatment of Melanoma.
-His top areas of expertise are Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, Mycosis Fungoides, and Non-Hodgkin Lymphoma.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, Mycosis Fungoides, and Non-Hodgkin Lymphoma.

 Learn about our expert tiers